-Collections Policies provide details on how to best make use of our collections by detailing how to obtain and use our data, how to request loans of physical specimens, and how to proceed with a request for frozen tissue samples.
+Collections Policies provide details on how to best make use of our collections by detailing how to obtain and use our data, how to request loans of physical specimens, and how to proceed with a request for genetic material.

 Destructive Sampling Policy

 Techniques for extracting usable DNA from formalin-preserved specimens have advanced to the point that tissue samples taken from specimens has become a non-trivial portion of the total number of requests KU receives each year.
-With regard to whole-animal specimens, KU Herpetology operates under the general philosophy such that destructive sampling should occur only when non-destructive options have been exhausted or do not exist.
+With regard to whole-animal specimens, KU Herpetology operates under the general philosophy such any destructive sampling should occur only when non-destructive options have been exhausted or do not exist.
 Requests for such grants from the KU collection will be subject to the criteria listed for standard tissue requests, but will also take into account the following factors.
 Because destructive sampling requires irreparable damage to the specimen, only small requests will be considered.
 Destructive sampling should not be considered an alternative to collecting fresh material.
 Specimens to be destructively sampled should be unobtainable by conventional methods, and usually, sampling will done by Division personnel, possibly at a cost to the requester.
 Destructive sampling of tissues from type specimens will not be permitted except in rare, well-justified instances.

 1. KU Herpetology will grant tissue loans/gifts only for well-founded and well-justified scientific applications.

 2. KU Herpetology expects users of our genetic resources to be contributors to collections of genetic resources.
-KU preferentially provides access to researchers who contribute to genetic resources collections worldwide.
+KU preferentially provides access to of tissues researchers who contribute to genetic resources collections worldwide.
 We are far less likely to provide large numbers of genetic resources to investigators who are not contributors to genetic resources collections at freely available institutional biodiversity repositories.

 3. Because genetic samples are used in a different manner than traditional museum specimens, a different set of criteria applies to loan requests.
 In general, we support high-quality research proposals from investigators seeking samples to supplement their own collecting efforts.
-Samples are loaned to specific investigators only for specific projects.
-Samples, including their derivatives, cannot be transferred to other researchers without permission from KU Herpetology.
+Samples are gifted to specific investigators only for specific projects.
+Samples, and/or their derivatives (extractions), cannot be transferred to other researchers without permission from KU Herpetology.
 If project plans change significantly, approval for modified uses of KU tissues must be obtained from our staff.